JFinnTeacher/Onshape-Boat-Tutorial/main.typ

 // Throughout the tutorial

-== Warnings
-CAD's power manifests in the wide verity of ways that modeling challenges can be approached.
+#warning[CAD's power manifests in the wide verity of ways that modeling challenges can be approached.
 Consequently, this tutorial cannot be fully comprehensive and will only focus on one method to achieve the desired shape.
-If you are interested in alternatives, I highly recommend you check out the wider verity of resources available online.
+If you are interested in alternatives, I highly recommend you check out the wider verity of resources available online.]

 = Procedure